cebuhomepages/dev_site/app/_posts/2014-03-17-how-much-are-you-paying-for.md

     preview:
   post:
     banner: light-bulb.png

+description: Look into your monthly budget, how much you can give out.
+That way, it would be easy.
 ---

 A client of ours came up to us looking for a property.
 She is a young professional, seeking to buy her first property.
 Because it was her first time, she had no idea how much the average value of a condominium unit here in Cebu City is.